 Yom Kippur means "Day of Atonement" and refers to the annual Jewish observance of fasting, prayer and repentance.
 Part of the High Holidays, which also includes Rosh HaShanah (the Jewish New Year), Yom Kippur is considered the holiest day on the Jewish calendar.

 Yom Kippur is the moment in Jewish time when we dedicate our mind, body, and soul to reconciliation with our fellow human beings, ourselves, and God.
-As the New Year begins, we commit to making changes in ourselves after this time of self-reflection.
-We are commanded to turn to those whom we have wronged first, acknowledging our sins and the pain we might have caused.
-At the same time, we must be willing to forgive – to let go of certain offenses and the feelings of resentment they provoked in us.
-On this journey, we are both seekers and givers of pardon.
+As the New Year begins, we commit to self-reflection and inner change.
+As both seekers and givers of pardon, we turn first to those whom we have wronged, acknowledging our sins and the pain we have caused them.
+We are also commanded to forgive, to be willing to let go of any resentment we feel towards those who have committed offenses against us.
 Only then can we turn to God and ask for forgiveness.
 As we read in the Yom Kippur liturgy, “And for all these, God of forgiveness, forgive us, pardon us, and grant us atonement.”